This is a prelude of sorts to the essay Entwined.

 If you can be predicted, you can be controlled, and defeated.

-To believe you can predict nature, is to think you can defeat her.
+To believe you can predict nature is to think you can defeat her.

 The hubris of these beliefs is suffocating.
-You have enough neurons to ask "why?", not nearly enough to answer the question, but just enough to delude yourself that you can.
+You have enough neurons to ask "why?", not nearly enough to answer the question, but just enough to delude yourself you can.

 Rationalist: The Singularity